 Welcome to the Yolo County Health Department (YCHD) WIC Program!
 WIC is a supplemental food, nutrition education, and breastfeeding support program.
 It serves low to moderate-income pregnant, breastfeeding, and postpartum women, and infant/children up to age 5 who are at nutritional risk.
 The purpose of WIC is to prevent health problems and to improve the health of program participants during critical times of growth and development.
 WIC allows mothers to buy foods that are high in protein, iron, calcium, and rich with Vitamins A, C, and D with checks to help their family stay healthy and grow well.

-To qualify for WIC, applicant must meet all the following criteria:
+To quality for WIC, applicants must meet the following criteria:

-Applicant's family income must meet 185% of the current federal poverty guidelines.
-Families with low or moderate-income levels may qualify.
-Use the Pre-screening eligibility to see if you qualify.
+- Applicant's family income must meet 185% of the current federal poverty guidelines.
+Families with low to moderate-incomes levels may quality.
+Use the pre-screening eligibility form to see if you qualify.

 WIC participants learn about their specific nutritional need and the nutrients necessary during important growth periods, including pregnancy, infancy, and young childhood.
 Group classes or individual counseling take place at each visit to learn about nutrition or health for participants and family members to be healthy.
 Breastfeeding support, as well as normal baby behavior information is provided also.

-Farmers' Market Nutrition Program- YCHD WIC participates in the Farmers' Market Nutrition program during the summer months.
-Participants may receive additional checks to redeem at WIC-authorized Certified Farmer's Markets.
+YCHD WIC participants in the Farmers' Market Nutrition program during the summer months.
+Participants may receive additional checks to receive at WIC-authorized Certified Farmer's Markets.
 These checks are for locally-grown fresh fruits and vegetables.
 The checks are given to us in limited amounts and are allocated to WIC sites nearby popular farmers' markets.
 For more information, call your WIC office or visit Nutrition Services.

 The WIC program refers and coordinates with other services, such as immunizations and "Well-Child" clinics, prenatal programs, and drug and alcohol treatment programs among others to assist participants in knowing where and how to obtain health care.
 Information referrals for other social services are made routinely.